 - Numerous related party distributors; and

-- Forest Park Medical Center, a $40m fraud uncovered by the DOJ and FBI.
+- Forest Park Medical Center, a US$40m fraud uncovered by the DOJ and FBI.

-Malfeasance by Physician Owned Distributors and kickbacks are an abuse of the healthcare system.
-The abuse not only costs patients and insurers, but ultimately undermines the integrity of physicians where products are prescribed to enrich suppliers (namely MiMedx) and enable Physician’s to obtain a kickback in reward.
+Malfeasance by PODs and kickbacks are an abuse of the healthcare system.
+The abuse not only costs patients and insurers but ultimately undermines the integrity of physicians where products are prescribed to enrich suppliers (namely MiMedx) and kickbacks to physicians in return.

-This report further details connections between MiMedx and its network of physician owned distributors.
+This report further details connections between MiMedx and its network of PODs.
 This network of distributorships owned by employees and physicians allows MiMedx to engaged in large scale channel stuffing activities.
-The benefit to the physicians and employees comes at a cost to insurers and the medical facilities who ultimately pay the costs.

 Lou Roselli made the headlines once more last week as an incriminating email surfaced where Lou admits MiMedx cannot reconcile inventory to federal customers.
 In the tissues business, this is strictly against the law.